-Another thing you can do is use a weed and feed variety.
+Another thing you can do is use the best weed and feed for your type of lawn.
 Even though I love animals, I’m one for killing two birds with one stone.
 This product nails the nutritional needs of your grass blades and slays weeds at the same time.

 Popular Synthetic Fertilizer For use on New Lawns and in Spring

 Springtime and new lawns have one thing in common: they both require a rapid dose of nutrition.
 Scotts Turf Builder, which comes in a weed and feed variety, is my go-to product when thinking about a spring feeding for an existing lawn or when I’m dealing with a new lawn.
 Scotts turf builder is fast and powerful and provides a jolt of nutrients that is kind of like a morning coffee for your lawn.

 Comparison Between Granular Fertilizers?

 The one thing that synthetic fertilizers have over organic is speed.
 Because they are fast-release fertilizers, you will see results in just two to five days.
 However, that’s really all it has over slow-release fertilizer.